John 1.1-5.

 Okay, now to the concept of

 Ancient Greek philosophers had written a whole bunch of navel-gazing gibberish about the word lóyos. ’Cause they were exploring the nature of truth: What is it, how do we find it, how do we prove it, how do we recognize logical fallacies, and what’s the deal with words which can mean more than one thing?
 For that matter, what’s a “word” anyway?
-Is it just a label for a thing, or a substantial thing on its own?
+Is it just a label for a thing, or is it a substantial thing on its own?
 Maybe that’s why God can create things by merely saying a word.

 Follow the Greek philosophers’ intellectual rabbit trails, and you’ll go all sorts of weird,

 Now let’s practice some actual logic.
-John wasn’t a gentile; he was a Galilean Jew who grew up attending, and getting educated by, Pharisee synagogues.
+John wasn’t a gentile; he was a Galilean Jew who grew up attending, and getting the equivalent of a middle-school education in, Pharisee synagogues.
 So let’s look at that culture: What’d Pharisees teach about what a memrá is and means?
-And it turns out Pharisees had a lot of interesting ideas attached to it.

 The word of the Lord.